pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 4. Modify the changefeed configuration and add the above `start-ts` to the `ignore-txn-start-ts` configuration item.
 5. Resume the paused changefeed.

-## After I upgrade the TiCDC cluster to v4.0.8, the `[CDC:ErrKafkaInvalidConfig]Canal requires old value to be enabled` error is reported when I execute a changefeed
+## After I upgrade the TiCDC cluster to v4.0.8, the `[CDC:ErrKafkaInvalidConfig]Canal requires old value to be enabled` error is reported when I execute a changefeed.
+What should I do?

 Since v4.0.8, if the `canal-json`, `canal` or `maxwell` protocol is used for output in a changefeed, TiCDC enables the old value feature automatically.
 However, if you have upgraded TiCDC from an earlier version to v4.0.8 or later, when the changefeed uses the `canal-json`, `canal` or `maxwell` protocol and the old value feature is disabled, this error is reported.